 Showing God’s Love in the Classroom

 Hannah shares the gospel with her third graders at IST every day by praying with them, teaching biblical principles in her lessons, and treating her students with compassion.
-But Hannah doesn’t just want her students to go through the motions and know the answers to the questions she asks about God and the Bible—she wants them to personally know Jesus as their Savior.
+But Hannah doesn’t just want her students to go through the motions and know the answers to the questions she asks about God and the Bible—she wants them to personally know Jesus as their Lord and Savior.

 So that day, Hannah and her students did something different.